weberlu88/2020-Python-Multithreading-PTT-Crawler/README.md

 ## Program Design

 1) Get a page HTML with a list of 20 (or so) posts.
+2) Loop:
-2) Loop: Get title, author, push from HTML.
+    * Get title, author, push from HTML.
 Store with object.
-3)       Threading to send request for each existing post.
+    * Threading to send request for each existing post aritical.
 Retrive date, content and store with object.
-4) Join all threads and collect data from the current page.
+3) Join all threads and collect data from the current page.
 Store in csv file.
-5) Continue on crawling next page.
+4) Continue on crawling next page.

 ```
 main()